 - Thunderbirds look like 1

 - 2 Phil didn't check the brakes and

-- 3 Some sled dogs
+- Some sled dogs 3

 - 4 The Monstertrackers decided to spend the night

 - A Thunderbird attacked 5

 - The dogs saved 6

 Label the pictures: map, ice, brakes, wreck, wood, snowmobile, cabin, sled dog, fire.
 Write in your notebook.
-3 ictio lts wingspan is around 14 feet.
+3 or Fiction lts wingspan is around 14 feet.
+Its head is about 3 feet long.